Bioresources & Water Resources Markets

 The water industry regulator, Ofwat, has requested that water companies share bioresources market information, and must publish this information annually from July 2018.

-Information for interested parties can be found on the links on the right hand side of this page.
+Information for interested parties can be downloaded here.
 We hope that this helps you to understand the scale and details of our operations and encourages organisations who might be interested, to get in touch by contacting us using the form below.

 To get in touch contact by us using the form at the bottom of the page.